 - placed in NSW out-of-home care after 1990 and are now aged 26 or over

-- placed, by the Government, in NSW children’s homes, orphanages or similar institutions or foster homes before 1990, officially known as “Forgotten Australians”.
+- placed, by the Government, in NSW children’s homes, orphanages or similar institutions or foster homes before 1990, applying to three main groups:

 Many people prefer different terms such as “care leaver”, “State ward/ward of the State” or “foster kid”.
 Or you may not use any term to define your experience.
 The way each person identifies their experience is a personal choice.

-Stolen Generations and Former Child Migrants are included in the group more widely known as Forgotten Australians, in terms of the definition, and are equally eligible for this service.
+There are many shared experiences for each of the groups.
 We do, however, acknowledge that each of the three groups is unique, was impacted by different legislation and policies, and have their own battles and issues to deal with.

 We want Wattle Place to be a place where you feel you belong and where you can find support when you need it.
 Wattle Place provides acknowledgement, respect, understanding, hope and the opportunity for social connection, friendship and the feeling that you are a part of a community.